 -

 Pour into a sterilized container.
 Cool slightly and refrigerate.
-Take 1-2 tablespoon of syrup each day when you come down with the flu or a cold.
+Take 1-2 tablespoons of syrup each day when you come down with the flu or a cold.
 The syrup will last for 2-3 months in your refrigerator.
 I like to use 2 smaller containers and freeze a portion for later.

 So what if you don’t have access to an elderberry tree?
-You can purchase dried elderberries at the Health Food Store or online at Amazon.
+You can purchase dried elderberries at the health food store or online at Amazon.
 Use 1 cup dried elderberries to 3 cups water.
-You might need to cook the mixture a little longer to get down to 2 cups of syrup but otherwise it will produce a nice syrup as well.
+You might need to cook the mixture a little longer to get down to 2 cups of syrup, but otherwise it will produce a nice syrup as well.

-So go elderberry picking this weekend.
-Then make yourself a batch of this delicious syrup to help keep you healthy all winter long.
+So, go elderberry picking this weekend.
+Then, make yourself a batch of this delicious syrup to help keep you healthy all winter long.

 We are making a batch this week!
 We use the dried berries and are once again having a hard time keeping them in stock in our little farm store!